How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Everything, as it turns out.

 Literature and philosophy had been at the center of a traditional liberal arts curriculum, where moral inquiry was the primary purpose of higher education.
-You read the canon of great writers and thinkers (all Western white guys) to understand how to live the purposeful life: Socrates, Plato, Homer, Augustine, Shakespeare, Dante, Milton, and on and on.
-This is where you might ask, what’s the point of digging up these bodies and pumping them full of electricity to discover the origins of life?
+You read the Western canon of great writers and thinkers to understand how to live the purposeful life: Socrates, Plato, Homer, Augustine, Shakespeare, Dante, Milton, and other dead white guys.
+A Socratic Seminar might pose the question, what’s the point of digging up these bodies and pumping them full of electricity to discover the origins of life?
 Should we be doing this?
 What are the moral hazards of unleashing a technology into the world without fully understanding the potential consequences?

 The Author’s Picture of the The Old Operating Theatre Museum and Herb Garret in London, The Last Remaining Operating Theatre Where They Attempted to Reanimate Corpses With Electricity.
 Also, It Should Be Federal Law that Frankenstein Be Taught as the Foundational Text for Every STEM Program in the Country.